The Witcher on Netflix now has an interactive map, and it's amazing

 First there was an official Witcher timeline, and now there's an impressive interactive map that breaks down the key events in the Netflix series' universe - including those that took place before the show even started.
-Just head here and you can check it out for yourself.
+Just head here and you can check it out for yourself (thanks AV Club).

 The map details when the first witcher was created, and even when beasts and humans first came to the continent's setting as part of the Conjunction of the Spheres event.
 It's brought to life by various visual effects, like snow and rain.
 It's even got a search function so you can find parts of the lore you're curious about.